Don’t Let the Bedbugs Bite!

 Nevertheless, because of the bugs’ extremely small size (ranging down to almost impossible to see with the naked eye in their early nymph stages) and ability to hide in the tiniest cracks and crevices, a visual inspection may not yield any clues, especially if the infestation is small.
 The sticky traps some exterminators use to catch stray bugs in order to verify their presence are not always effective, because bedbugs are as likely to crawl under them as into them.
 You may want to try an interceptor that traps bedbugs as they’re crawling onto or off of the legs of a piece of furniture; these are usually specially designed concentric plastic cups with talcum powder or diatomaceous earth inside, which can trap bugs going in both directions.

-Dogs that have been trained to sniff out bedbugs, together with handlers who are skilled at making visual inspections, are generally considered to be the most effective method of detection where the bugs aren't visible to you.
+Dogs that have been trained to sniff out bedbugs, together with handlers who are skilled at making visual inspections, are generally considered to be an effective method of detection where the bugs aren’t visible to you, though even then there may be false positives or negatives.
 You should make sure that both dog and handler are highly trained and skilled, and that a different dog is used for each follow-up visit.